ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

        flfrc = 'CD444.fc'    #(3)!
      /
     ```
-        1. `fildyn` is the name of the FILe for writing the DYNamical matrix from `ph.x`.
+        1. `fildyn` is the name of the file for reading the dyamical matrices obtained from `ph.x`.
         2. `zasr` decides how the acoustic sum rule is enforced.
-If the ASR is not enforced, the lowest frequency phonons at the $\Gamma$-point will not have zero frequencies.
-This is not a physical behaviour, as we will explain later.
+If the ASR is not enforced, the lowest frequency phonons at the $\Gamma$-point will not have zero frequencies (as they should).
-        3. `filefrc` is the name of the FILE for writing the FoRCe constants in real space.
+        3. `filefrc` specifies the output file name.

     - Run `q2r.x < 03_CD_q2r.in > q2r.out`.
 This will run almost instantly.
-    - This will produce the output file `CD444.fc` containing the force constant matrix for each pair of atoms in a 4x4x4 supercell.
+    - This calculation produces the output file `CD444.fc` containing the force constant matrix for each pair of atoms in a 4x4x4 supercell.
 So this is $K(\mathrm{R})$.
-You do not need to know how to read this file now.

 ### Step 4: run the `matdyn.x` calculation
-Now we want to use this to generate our normal mode dispersion.
-We'll be doing this with the `matdyn.x` code.
+Now we want to use this to generate phonon band structure of diamond.
+For this, we will use the `matdyn.x` code.

 !!! example "Task 4d - run `matdyn.x`"
     !!! warning "Help file of `matdyn.x`"